Their own words may have doomed men who killed Ahmaud Arbery

 They told police they weren’t sure exactly what Arbery had done wrong, which would later be a big blow to their defense that they were making a citizen's arrest.

-The citizen's arrest law, repealed by lawmakers after Arbery's death, requires a person must see or have immediate knowledge of a crime being committed or have reasonable suspicion that someone is fleeing a felony in order to justify a citizen's arrest.
+The citizen's arrest law, largely repealed by lawmakers after Arbery's death, required a person to see or have immediate knowledge of a crime being committed or have reasonable suspicion that someone is fleeing a felony in order to justify a citizen's arrest.

 “I don’t think the guy has actually stolen anything out of there, or if he did it was early in the process.
 But he keeps going back over and over again to this damn house," Greg McMichael said, according to a transcript of the interview that Glynn County police Sgt.
 Roderic Nohilly read in court.